westonrobot/robotics101/lab_sessions/lab7/lab.md

 1. **Task 2a**{: .label .label-blue}Create your custom node in its own package (behaviour listed above).
 2. **Task 2b**{: .label .label-blue}Create a launch file to launch limo_pov_node.
 3. **Task 2c**{: .label .label-blue}In what color space is this image stream in? (you can use the colour test image provided)
+4. **Task 2d**{: .label .label-blue}Convert this image stream to a "GRB" colour space and display this new image in another window called "LIMO's WACKY POV".

 ## Working with Images